codectified/mindroots/public/mindroots/getting-started.md

 Graphs are displayed when:

 - clicking on a word from the library
-- clicking a button on the start page
+- pressing a word, root or form button on the explore page
 - searching for specific root(s)

 Currently, the library only features the 99 names of Allah.

 Each of the buttons on the start page generate random nodes of the specified type.
+This is a good place to preview the data and features.

 The sandbox allows searching for roots by their letters.
-You can specify one, two or three letters to see all matching roots.
+This is most useful if you're looking for something specific.
+Currently you can only search by root, but you can specify one, two or three letters to see all matching roots.